-The bill amends the Severance Tax Bonding Act and the Broadband Access and Expansion Act to create a new Education Technology Infrastructure Fund, enabling the issuance of supplemental severance tax bonds specifically for education technology infrastructure.
-The director of the Office of Broadband Access and Expansion is authorized to certify the need for up to $10 million in bond proceeds per fiscal year for related expenditures, with the state board of finance responsible for issuing these bonds.
-Additionally, the bill transfers the Public School Facilities Authority's broadband deployment and connectivity program to the Office of Broadband Access and Expansion, streamlining the management of broadband initiatives in education and allowing for grants to support these efforts.
+The bill amends the Severance Tax Bonding Act and the Broadband Access and Expansion Act to create a new Education Technology Infrastructure Fund, enabling the issuance of supplemental severance tax bonds specifically for education technology projects.
+The director of the Office of Broadband Access and Expansion is authorized to certify the need for up to $10 million in bond proceeds annually for these initiatives, with the state board of finance responsible for issuing the bonds based on this certification.
+Additionally, the bill transfers the Public School Facilities Authority's broadband deployment and connectivity program to the Office of Broadband Access and Expansion, streamlining the management of broadband initiatives in education and emphasizing the importance of funding for education technology infrastructure.

 Statutes affected: